Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Nucleon decays involving an ALP

-where $\pmb{p}_\ell$ and $\pmb{p}_M$ denote the three-momenta of the charged lepton and the octet meson in the final state, respectively.
-Since both the neutrino and the ALP are invisible to the detector, their momentum distributions are not considered.
-For illustration, we focus on proton and neutron decay modes that involve both a charged lepton ($e,\mu$) and a pion, as well as the proton decay modes involving the $\eta$ meson; all of these are related to operators containing two up quarks and one down quark.
-We assume only one WC is nonzero at a time and consider only half of the operators with ``{\tt VL,SL}'' and ``{\tt SR,VL}'' chiral structures, since the other chirality-flipped counterparts (``{\tt VR,SR}'' and ``{\tt SL,VR}'') yield the same distributions.
+where $\pmb{p}_\ell$ and $\pmb{p}_M$ represent the three-momenta of the charged lepton and octet meson in the final state, respectively.
+Since both neutrino and ALP are invisible to the detector, their momentum distributions are not considered.
+For illustration, we focus on proton and neutron decay modes that involve both a charged lepton ($e,\mu$) and a pion, as well as proton decay modes involving $\eta$ meson.
+All of these are related to operators containing two up quarks and one down quark.
+We assume that only one WC is nonzero at a time and consider only half of the operators with ``{\tt VL,SL}'' and ``{\tt SR,VL}'' chiral structures because the other chirality-flipped counterparts (``{\tt VR,SR}'' and ``{\tt SL,VR}'') yield the same distributions.